We may earn money or products from the companies mentioned in this post. As an Amazon Associate, I earn from qualifying purchases.

 Top Things To Do In Sitges, Spain

-After flying into Barcelona from Atlanta, Sitges was the perfect place for us to start this trip.
+After flying into Barcelona from Atlanta, we found Sitges to be the perfect place for us to start this trip.
 It is an absolutely gorgeous coastal town with several beaches, a marina, lots of great restaurants, and a super welcoming vibe.

 The town is small, laid-back, and easily walkable.
 It has a long promenade where you can stroll along the coastline and admire the beauty of its medieval Church, sweeping Mediterranean views, and busy storefronts and cafes.
-The things to do in Sitges are diverse and affordable, making it a great place for a family vacation or couples getaways.
+The things to do in Sitges are diverse and affordable, making it a great place for family vacations or couples’ getaways.

 We purposely planned to stay in Sitges, Spain, first to acclimate to the time zone change.
 I’ve found that having a couple of “slow days” at the beginning of the trip helps everyone deal with jet lag without the stress of a busy daily agenda.